websockets/ws/README.md

 // If the WebSocket is closed before the following send is attempted ws.send('something');

-// Errors (both immediate and async write errors) can be detected in an optional callback.
+// Errors (both immediate and async write errors) can be detected in an optional
-// The callback is also the only way of being notified that data has actually been sent. ws.send('something', function(error) {
+//callback.
+The callback is also the only way of being notified that data has
+//actually been sent.
+ws.send('something', function ack(error) {
   // if error is null, the send has been completed,
   // otherwise the error object will indicate what failed.
 });

-// Immediate errors can also be handled with try/catch-blocks, but **note**
+// Immediate errors can also be handled with try/catch-blocks, but **note** that
-// that since sends are inherently asynchronous, socket write failures will *not*
+//since sends are inherently asynchronous, socket write failures will *not* be
-// be captured when this technique is used. try { ws.send('something'); }
+//captured when this technique is used. try { ws.send('something'); }
 catch (e) { /* handle error */ }
 ```